jsmil112/JS-Ecommerce/README.md

 # JS-Ecommerce
-An Javascript based E-Commerce web app from a mock clothing store.
+An Javascript based E-Commerce web app for a mock clothing store.

 ## Technologies: